NomadCode33/Hurricanes-since-1851/README.md

 # Hurricanes since 1851
-A detailed map projection showcasing the projected paths and frequencies of hurricanes worldwide since 1851, providing a comprehensive view of historical and future hurricane patterns.
+A detailed map projection showcasing the projected paths and frequencies of hurricanes worldwide since 1851, providing a comprehensive view of historical hurricane patterns.

 **Link to project:**